Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 2,448 trips per day across all routes, amounting to approximately 130 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 153 meters from the nearest transport stop.
+Service frequency averages 2,448 trips per day across all routes, equating to approximately 130 weekly trips per individual stop.

 Frequently Asked Questions - Transport